drjele/doctrine-utility/README.md

 ## Usage for \Drjele\DoctrineUtility\Repository\AbstractRepository and \Drjele\DoctrineUtility\Repository\DoctrineRepository

 The purposes for this classes are:
 * Easier constructor injection for the "repositories".
-The quotes are because these repositories are actual **read services**.
+The quotes are because these repositories are actual **read services** (in CRUD methodology).
 * Code reuse by using custom filters and join "filters".
 * Better find usages for methods because you are forced to implement only what you need.